 When in Old Town, don’t miss a visit to Old Court Cathedral Square, the Altenburg Castle, and St. Michael’s Monastery.
 Bamberg is a harmonious blend of old architecture and new shops.
 You will find modern shops and pubs in some of the oldest squares.

 Another thing Bamberg is famous for is its status as Germany’s beer capital.
 While this is an unofficial status, Bamberg is known for brewing the best beers in the whole country.

 While in Bamberg, you can visit any of the old yet still operational 11 breweries.
 However, we recommend you start with Klosterbau.
 It is one of Bamberg’s oldest breweries and has an Instagram-worthy interior.

 You will for sure have a great time here.
 However, suppose you are short on time and can’t visit every brewery, head to Torcheschter, as it offers the best beer in town.

 Bamberg is 61km from Nuremberg.
-A 35-minutes train from Nuremberg to Regensburg followed by a 20-minute bus will take you directly to the Old town.
+A 35-minute train from Nuremberg to Regensburg and a 20-minute bus will take you directly to the Old Town.

 Rothenburg ob Der Tauber

 Rothenburg was once one of the ten most prominent Roman Empire cities, but today it is one of the best places to enjoy a romantic trip with your partner.
-From adorable shops to flower-box windows, the city looks like a mini doll house.
+The city resembles a mini doll house, from adorable shops to flower-box windows.

 On Christmas, Rothenburg is a picture of a romantic holiday movie.
 The market square comes to life, and the smell of German food fills your heart with warmth.